NatVanG/fab-inspector-vscode-ext/README.md

 ### **📁 Workspace Integration**
 - **Rules Folder Support**: Organize rules in the `fab-inspector-rules` folder at the root of your VS Code folder

+## **⬇️ Extension Installation**
+While in Preview the extension is not available in the VS Marketplace.
+To install, download the VSIX file from the released assets at https://github.com/NatVanG/fab-inspector-vscode-ext/releases and import it into VS Code.

 ## 📋 Requirements